-Censys is a public host & network search engine that allows computer scientists to ask questions about the devices and networks that compose the Internet.
-Driven by Internet-wide scanning, Censys lets researchers find specific hosts and create aggregate reports on how devices, websites, and certificates are configured and deployed.
+Censys Search Engine is a public host & network search tool that allows computer scientists to ask questions about the devices and networks that compose the Internet.
+Driven by Internet-wide scanning, it lets researchers find specific hosts with the networksearch and create aggregate reports on how devices, websites, and certificates are configured and deployed.

 Censys collects data on hosts and websites through daily ZMap and ZGrab scans of the IPv4 address space, in turn maintaining a database of how hosts and websites are configured.
 Researchers can interact with this data through a search interface, report builder, and SQL engine.

 Censys maintains three datasets through daily ZMap scans of the Internet and by synchronizing with public certificate transparency logs:

 - Hosts on the Public IPv4 Address Space

 - Websites in the Alexa Top Million Domains

 You can search for records that meet certain criteria (e.g., IPv4 hosts in Germany manufactured by Siemens, or browser trusted certificates for github.com), generate reports on how websites are configured (e.g., what cipher suites are chosen by popular websites?), and track how networks have patched over time.